 Now I am a massive fan of She Hulk.
 Dan Slott’s run on She Hulk in particular is fabulous.

 I actually prefer She Hulk to regular Hulk.
 I find that regular Hulk stories tend to be a bit more samey than She Hulk.
-With She Hulk I actually find there is more scope as the fact that she is a lawyer allows us to explore the Marvel universe like never before as we get to see how the law functions in a world with superheroes and monsters and gods.

 Sadly however in this series She Hulk to start with is portrayed as an unbearably smug character who never stops going on about how fabulous she is and she steals the limelight too much from the regular Hulk.
 Whilst I prefer her as a character at the end of the day its his show.
 Really She Hulk should have been given her own series as she is too big a character to just be a side character in another heroes show.
 Either she will sideline him or she will get sidelined.